 How the COVID-19 self-employed income support scheme works

-The UK Government has recently announced an income support scheme for the self-employed who are affected by the current COVID-19 crisis.
+Earlier in the year, the UK Government announced an income support scheme for the self-employed who are affected by the current COVID-19 crisis.

 Here is how it works.